PiwikPRO/PPMS-PublicDocs/custom_reports/columns.rst

 Dimensions
 ----------

-The table below lists dimensions that may be used in queries by default.
+The table below lists core dimensions that may be used in queries.

 .. table:: Base Dimensions